adamliuio/adam-notes-content/Wealth/wealth-is-built-upon-money.md

 ---
-title: Wealth Is Built Upon Money
+title: "Wealth Is Built Upon Money"
 ---

 Wealth need to be built upon money.
 If you Google the word "wealth" the dominant explanation is it means financial assets.
 It's simply because money has become the glue of society and we're so dependent on money nowadays.
 But I do believe that true wealth involves a lot of things beyond money that money can't buy, like happiness & genuine human relationships.
 But you're not gonna be able to fully enjoy these things if money is something you lack of and you have to spend all your time chasing after.